Bad Decisions (Benny Blanco, BTS and Snoop Dogg song): Background and release

-Music and Lyrics
+Music and lyrics

-Bad Decisions was co-produced by benny blanco, Blake Slatkin, Cashmere Cat and Mike Posner on the guitar, who received a writing crediting as well.
+Bad Decisions was co-produced by Blanco, Blake Slatkin, Cashmere Cat and Mike Posner on the guitar, who received a writing crediting as well.
 It was described as a dance track with a catchy tempo and lyrics that express genuine feelings for the one you love in a cool way on a hot summer day.
+Internet personality MrBeast pushed one random key on a keyboard and for this was given credit for hi-hat on the song.

-Commercial Performance
+Commercial performance

-In the United States, "Bad Decisions" debuted at No.10 on the Billboard Hot 100 with 10.1 million streams, 3.1 million radio plays, and 66,000 sales (45,000 digital downloads, 16,000 CDs, and 5,000 cassettes) in its first week.
-The track became BTS' tenth song and benny blanco's second (after "Eastside," with Halsey and Khalid at No. 9 on 2019) Hot 100 Top 10.
-BTS is the first South Korean artist to have at least 10 Hot 100 top 10s.
-It also debuted at No. 1 on Digital Song Sales list, becoming BTS' 11th No. 1—the most among duos or groups; Snoop Dogg's fifth; and benny blanco's first—as well as No. 28 on Streaming Songs.
+In the United States, "Bad Decisions" debuted at number 10 on the Billboard Hot 100 with 10.1 million streams, 3.1 million radio plays, and 66,000 sales (45,000 digital downloads, 16,000 CDs, and 5,000 cassettes) in its first week.
+The track became BTS' tenth and Blanco's second (after "Eastside" with Halsey and Khalid at number nine in 2019) top-10 entry respectively on the Hot 100.
+BTS is the first South Korean artist to have at least ten Hot 100 top-10s.
+"Bad Decisions" also debuted atop the component Digital Song Sales chart, marking BTS' 11th number one—the most among duos or groups; Snoop Dogg's fifth; and Blanco's first, and at number 28 on Streaming Songs.

 Music video

-The official music video for "Bad Decisions" premiered on Benny Blanco's YouTube channel alongside the release of the song on August 5, 2022.
-Ben Sinclair directed the music video.
+Directed by Ben Sinclair, the official music video for "Bad Decisions" premiered on Blanco's YouTube channel alongside the release of the song on August 5, 2022.

-The concept of the video is a countdown to a BTS concert, with Blanco serving as our featured fan.
-On the day of the event, Blanco kisses his ticket and throws a finger heart at his wall of posters honoring the group.
-Blanco is all set to leave after doing the choreography to "Dynamite" with his Army Bomb lightstick, constructing a cake with a BTS theme, and creating a collage of the members in the shape of a heart.
-While en route to the stadium, he accidentally ruins his cake.
-Once he arrives at the stadium, he finds it empty.
-A janitor then informs the superfan that he has arrived a day early and locks the superfan out.
+The concept of the video is a countdown to a BTS concert, with Blanco acting as a superfan of the group.
+On the day of the event, he kisses his ticket and throws a finger heart at his wall of posters honoring BTS, while subsequent scenes show him dancing the choreography for "Dynamite" with his Army Bomb lightstick in hand, preparing a BTS-themed cake, and creating a heart-shaped collage of the group members, in anticipation of the concert.
+Blanco leaves home with the cake and drives to the venue, but accidentally ruins it on the way.
+He eventually arrives at the stadium only to find it empty.
+A janitor cleaning the premises then informs him that he has arrived a day early and locks him out.